BenSampo/laravel-enum/README.md

       If keys or instances could also be passed, you might need additional logic to cover this.
    - `Enum::getDescription()`: Implement an alternative.

-TODO check if 2. and 3. can be done in a single run of rector or if that would leave the project partially converted
+TODO check if conversion of enums and their uses can be done in a single run of rector, or if that would leave the project partially converted.

 ## Enum Library